 “There Be Monsters,” Passages North.
 NOTABLE, Best American Essays, 2018.
 I wrote this essay while contemplating an archival map that hangs on my office wall.
 It depicts the Lithuanian border town where my grandfather was a police chief in 1941, the year the vast majority of that country’s Jews were killed.
 The essay contemplates what it means to be descended from an accused war criminal.

 “In Praise of Slim Volumes: Big Book, Big Evil,” Assay.
 An essay that examines and reads very short books of nonfiction — a vibrant form I call the book-length essay.

-“Pregnant Pause: On Šimaitė, Archives,Writing and Motherhood.”
+“Pregnant Pause: On Šimaitė, Archives,Writing and Motherhood,” Feminist Formations.
 This piece tells of a love triangle of sorts between a mother, her baby, and her biographical subject.
 It ponders the riddle of how to be both a mother and a writer.

-“Brovka: Reconstructing a Life in Tatters (My Grandmother’s Journey).”
+“Brovka: Reconstructing a Life in Tatters (My Grandmother’s Journey),” Lituanus.
 An exploratory essay that reads the letters of a Lithuanian woman exiled alone to Siberia for seventeen years.

-“Ona Šimaitė and the Vilnius Ghetto: An Unwritten Memoir.”
-A piece from the early stages of my work on Šimaitė, the Vilnius Univeristy librarian and Holocaust rescuer.
-It is in this essay that I first started to work through the problem of an archive that is simultaneously silent and verbose.
+“Ona Šimaitė and the Vilnius Ghetto: An Unwritten Memoir,” Lituanus.
+A piece from the early stages of my work on Epistolophilia, a book about Vilnius University librarian and Holocaust rescuer.
+This essay works through the problem of an archive that is simultaneously silent and verbose.